bedalus/4colour/README.md

 - If a test fails, understand whether it's because of a bug in the implementation or because the test needs to be updated for new behavior.
 - All new features must have corresponding tests in the `tests` directory.
 - Consider writing tests before implementing a feature to clarify expected behavior.

+Note: Some tests may intentionally fail if they were written to describe future functionality that hasn't been implemented yet (especially in Phase 16).
+This is part of our test-driven development approach.

 Tests can be run with: python -m unittest discover -s tests